ktwhitehead/blueprint-api-server/README.md

 - Typescript and linting

   - This was my first Node/Express project, and I was more worried about getting somethign up and running vs implementing Typescript. \
-    With more time, I'd make the investment of implementing Typescript.
+    ~~With more time, I'd make the investment of implementing Typescript.~~ With more time, I'd invest in better types and sharing with the frontend.

 - Security

   - I'd need to reconsider node/express best practices for security.
   - I've implemented helmet but I'm sure there is more to tidy up.
   - If I had lots of money, I'd look at implementing somethign like Anchore to identify vulnerabilities in code, dependencies, build steps, deploy.

 - ORM